Healthdirect Free Australian health advice you can count on.

 • constipation

 Many of the symptoms of Parkinson's disease could be caused by other conditions.
-For example, stooped posture could be caused by osteoporosis.
-But if you are worried by your symptoms, it is a good idea to see your doctor.
+If you are worried about your symptoms, it is a good idea to see your doctor.

 What causes Parkinson's disease?